huynguyen-and-friend-projects/smoldb/docs/dev-env.md

   ./cmake-default-init.sh
   # create a symlink at the project root
   ln -s build/compile_commands.json compile_commands.json
+  # build and install
+  cmake --build build && cmake --install build
   ```

   - After that, clang-analyzer should figure itself out.
+  - To debug the project, make sure you have nvim dap installed.
+  Preferably, configure C/C++ to use lldb-vscode.
+  - You should debug using the executable.

 ### For Windows system